 Other people may purchase Medicare supplement insurance, known as a Medigap policy.
 A Medigap insurance policy helps "fill the gaps" in your Original Medicare coverage and is sold by private insurance companies.

 There are 11 different standardized Medigap plans that can be sold (try not to be overwhelmed, we have a guide from our Age Well Planner to help you).
 What is the average cost of supplemental insurance for Medicare?
 The cost of a Medigap policy depends on the type of Medigap plan and the company you bought it from.
 And there are questions you should ask yourself before speaking to insurance representatives about Medigap policies.

 How do I get started when I'm ready to apply for Medicare?

 Choosing how and when to get Medicare is an important but difficult decision.
 This choice could determine your health for years to come and save (or cost) you hundreds of dollars in out-of-pocket costs.

-If you need help sorting through your options, NCOA has a trusted partner that is committed to serving your Medicare selection needs and priorities at no cost to you.
+If you need help sorting through your options, NCOA has trusted partners committed to serving your Medicare selection needs and priorities at no cost to you.